YotamGurfinkel/DeepLearningOnDevice/nets/pytorch/compressed_networks/README.md

 ### Loading the compressed network using a checkpoint

-To load a provided checkpoint, install the `torchprune` package, then run the `get_network.py` script.
+To load a provided checkpoint, install the `torchprune` package, then the process of loading a network is shown in `get_network.py`